 The most important (and most obvious) step is to get qualified: for most employers, a qualification from the Chartered Institute of Personnel and Development (CIPD) or equivalent is the essential indicator of a valuable employee who is serious about progressing in their HR career.
-(Not so subtle self-promotion: we’ve made getting one easier than ever, because we’re the only organisation in the UK who offers all CIPD levels 100% online.
-Not that we’re bragging or anything.
-Ahem.)
+Match what you want to do with the ideal CIPD qualification in one of our previous blogs: What Does HR Do?

 CIPD professional membership is also highly attractive to employers, as it shows your dedication to upholding industry standards (and you get to put fancy letters after your name).

 However, even if you're still working on your qualifications and don't have any industry experience, there are a whole host of ways to get your foot in the door if you're committed, clever, and a little bit crafty.

 However your career path takes shape, the key traits needed to excel in HR will be the same: ability to communicate, willingness to learn, emotional intelligence, enthusiasm and level-headedness.
 While experience is important to many employers, they also know that HR skills can be taught, but attitude can't.

 Step 2: Getting the Right Experience

 Check out what HR software potential employers in your area use by searching local job ads, then look up online tutorials or demos.
 For example, Sage One provide video tutorials, and Cezanne will give you a free online demo of their system.

 If you have flexible work commitments, taking on even a one-day-per-week internship or volunteering role related to HR can be the key to unlocking a new career, and has the added benefit of letting you see if you enjoy the profession before you jump in headfirst.

 Check out small companies and non-profits first, as they’re more likely to be flexible and in need of some cheap or free labour.